 Every household is limited to 2 garage sales per year.

-What is the deadline for submitting a Business License?
+What is the deadline for submitting a business license application?

 How long will it take to receive my business license?